quanyang/percy-docs/docs/learn/animations.md

-# Animation handling
+# Animations

-A big challenge of visual regression testing is avoiding false-positive visual diffs.
+A big challenge of visual regression testing is **avoiding false-positive visual diffs**.
 False-positives can be caused by many variables (including system and hardware differences between browser environments), but are commonly caused by page animations.

 For example, take this awesome pure-CSS animation: